 More information on Moorbridge Pond can be found on Nottinghamshire Wildlife Trust's website.

-Hucknall Road Linear Walkway and Springfield Corner are managed by Nottingham City Council.
-Moorbridge Pond is managed by Nottinghamshire wildlife Trust on behalf of Nottingham City Council.
+Hucknall Road Linear Walkway, Moorbridge Pond and Springfield Corner are managed by Nottingham City Council.

 Moorbridge Pond is a wetland nature reserve.
 Look out for the different wildlife habitats: boggy marshland and pond, surrounded by scrub (low bracken and other woody plants) and woodland.
 Why not take a walk down the boardwalk to get a closer look at wetland wildlife?